 The place to avoid is the Omni Centre, where Tony Macaroni is grim and the other places aren’t great.
 Other than that, there aren’t too many other booby trap spots nearby.

-If you’re simply looking for a pre-theatre drink, Clouds & Soil is pretty good for cocktails, as is Treacle, although neither are particularly great for food.
+If you’re simply looking for a pre-theatre drink, Kin is excellent for cocktails, and Treacle is pretty decent.
 Broughton Street is home to many good bars for beers and Pickles is great for wine and nibbles, too.

 The Festival Theatre has a diverse programme of musical and theatrical performances.